Stakeholder Organizations with Animal Welfare Mandates

 Industry and stakeholder organizations

 A number of Canadian organizations have animal welfare mandates and assume responsibility for various aspects of animal welfare.
 The roles of the principal groups are described below.

 The National Farm Animal Care Council

 - coordinates the development of national farm animal care standards

 - builds processes that facilitate the application of farm animal care standards

-Agriculture and Agri-Food Canada and the CFIA are represented on the Council and participate in the development of the national Recommended Code of Practice for the Care and Handling of Farm Animals.
+Agriculture and Agri-Food Canada and the CFIA are represented on the Council and participate in the development of the national Recommended Codes of Practice for the Care and Handling of Farm Animals.